 At the same time, the proliferation and accessibility of multichannel home theater and home cinema audio dovetails with Paradigm’s speaker design imperatives.
-The curtain rises on Cinema Series, a compact, gorgeously curved, audiophile-level home theater speaker system designed to deliver the 5.1 Paradigm sound in smaller spaces.
+The curtain rises on Cinema Series, a compact, audiophile-level home theater speaker system designed to deliver the 5.1 Paradigm sound in smaller spaces.

 The next bold step for Paradigm was the Signature Series, introduced in 2004.
 The unassuming exterior grille face of the Signature Series hid a strikingly beautiful bezel and cabinet design, itself hiding a cabinet of surprising audio innovations.
 These included Beryllium tweeters, and uniquely designed driver isolation chambers with patented rear fins, which efficiently dispersed back wave resonances generated by the powerful new motor architectures.
 Critics called Signature "the real deal," one of the best in a long line of Paradigm performance values.

 Paradigm’s global brand recognition grew in the 2000s, thanks to the dedication of a world-wide network of sales people, exclusive dealers and devoted, enthusiastic audiophiles.
 Paradigm, in turn, dedicated itself to perfectly capturing the pure sound our customers had grown to love and expect.
 Powered by the critical reception of Signature, Paradigm becomes one of the bestselling audiophile loudspeaker brands on six continents.
-And then, they made a breakthrough!

 In the early twenty-teens there was a growing emphasis on personal digital audio and signal processing, and the first stirrings of "streaming" lower resolution audio files over local and wide-area networks.
 Paradigm engineers wanted to make certain that the audio reproduction of their speakers retained its lifelike quality in any media, and so they designed speakers using sophisticated new algorithms to optimize and shape frequency response.
 This was epitomized by the new Shift Series of multi-application loudspeakers introduced in 2010.
 Shift encompassed a wide array of loudspeakers and components, from wireless sound bars and fully-powered tabletop speakers, to wireless network-expanding links and compact amplifiers.
 Shift even saw the introduction of Paradigm’s first foray into premium audiophile headphone designs.
 Paradigm wireless technology will flower in 2015 with the Premium Series, featuring state-of-the-art lossless reception, easy connections, and astounding Paradigm performance levels.